CGCL-codes/XGCN_library/README.rst

    (from 0.15 million nodes to 3 million nodes) and recording the training speed under the same hyper-parameters.
    The server's CPU is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz with 252GB memory.
 The GPU is Tesla P100-PCIE-16GB
    with 16GB memory.
 The tested RecBole version is v1.1.1.
-   The LightGCN's code is from https\://github.com/gusye1234/LightGCN-PyTorch.git (commit SHA\: 947ca2b).
+   The LightGCN's code is from https\://github.com/gusye1234/LightGCN-PyTorch.git (branch: master, commit SHA\: 947ca2b).
-   The UltraGCN's code is from https\://github.com/xue-pai/UltraGCN.git (commit SHA\: c460a05).
+   The UltraGCN's code is from https\://github.com/xue-pai/UltraGCN.git (branch: main, commit SHA\: c460a05).
    (Note that currently RecBole v1.1.1 does not provide UltraGCN implementation.)

    The results are shown in the figures below.
 We observe that XGCN have much better scalability on million-scale graphs.

 .. image:: docs/source/asset/scalability_study.jpg
+  :align: center
   :width: 400
-  :align: center
   :alt: Scalability study of different implementations